Master Plan to our Jeep Upgrades

 Electrical, Brakes, Generator, Solar Panel, Off-Road Lights, Dash Cam, Backup Camera, GPS, CB Radio and more

 We found out the hard way that the trailer will 'suck' the car battery dry when left connected.
 Even while the engine is turned off and keys removed.
 The connector on the 7-pin plug supplies constant 12 volts to the trailer.
 So the trailer battery and car battery drain each other until both are dry.
+That was back in 2018.

 We had three such instances where the Jeep almost didn't start.
 Once back home again, the research started.
 To make a long story short, we needed a way to disable the flow of electricity when the Jeep engine is not running.
+We replace the battery since then, in the Jeep (2023) and trailer (2021).

-But this is not where the story ends.
+This is not where the story ends.
 The solenoid isolates the car battery when the engine is turned off, a good start to prevent most problems.
 It does not solve the problem where the trailer battery does not get fully charged.

 Electric Current and cable size

-Before we dig into the individual items, here is a crash course on Electric Current.
+Before we dig into the details, here is a crash course on Electric Current.
 Electric Current is like water in a garden hose.
 Big hose supplies lots of water, small hose - not so.
 If you connect a small hose to the tap, you don't get lots of water at the sprinkler end, no matter if the sprinkler terminates with a big hose.

 Now it's time to explain all the individual components in more detail.